-Staff will take attendance daily, both at the time of boarding the bus to camp, and when arriving at camp.
+Staff will take attendance daily, and record camper drop off times.
 Please report any absences for your family by email.

-Campers must be picked up/signed out by a person who is listed on the child's authorized pickup list at the end of the day.
+Campers must be picked up/signed out by a person who is listed on the child's authorized pickup list.